what do you need to paint with oils?

 Stiff brushes move the paint around better and make it easier when you are learning how to oil paint.

-the feel for oil paints before you invest in more brushes.
+the feel for your oil paints before you invest in more brushes.

 what do you paint on?

-When you are learning how to do oil painting there are three painting
+When you are learning how to oil paint, you have a choice of three painting

 - Stretched canvas

 Cotton canvas is best for everyday oil painting.
-Linen is many times
+Linen with its smooth texture is great for portraits, but it is more expensive.

 may be made from wood or synthetic woods such as Masonite.
 They need to

 be primed with gesso in preparation for painting.
-Prepared panels are
+Gessobord is an archival panel ready for painting.

 - Canvas boards are the third option.
 They are suitable for student work and practice.